Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

+Subsection \ref{sec-topologies} includes the weighted topologies for the inner and outer problems.
+In Subsection \ref{ortho-non-in-sec}, we decompose the inner problem \eqref{inner-eq} into orthogonal and non-orthogonal parts \eqref{inner-eq-1} and \eqref{inner-eq-2}.
+The principle of the allocation of the right-hand side of \eqref{inner-eq} is to make the reduced equations \eqref{ortho-eq} more convenient to handle, while those terms in the non-orthogonal part \eqref{inner-eq-2} carry faster time decay with suitably chosen parameters.

+$\bullet$ {\bf Reduced equations.} In Section \ref{sec-orthogonal}, we reformulate the reduced equations \eqref{ortho-eq} into \eqref{orth0-eq-r} and \eqref{orth1-eqr}, and then present the linear theorem for non-local reduced equations.
+These reduced equations determine the blow-up dynamics.
+The non-local feature of reduced equations in mode 0 (see \eqref{orth0-eq-r}) gets inherited from the global corrections $\Phi^{*{\J}}_0$ as the global corrections are essentially for mode $0$.

-The development of linear theory for the inner problem relies on orthogonalities which are achieved by adjusting modulation parameters $\la_j$, $\gamma_j$, $\xi^{\J}$.
-The dynamics for $\xi^{\J}$ turns out to be governed by an ODE, which is relatively straightforward to solve.
-However, the non-local feature in the corrections $\Phi^{*{\J}}_0$ gets inherited by the mode $0$ ($\la_j$ and $\gamma_j$) of each bubble as the corrections are essentially for mode $0$.
-Here one might expect the complex system involving both $\la_j$ and $\gamma_j$ is a rather sophisticated form due to the presence of dispersion.
-Fortunately, it turns out that the contribution of both $\Phi^{*{\J}}_0$ and the remainder $b(U_{\infty}-U^{\J})\wedge \Delta_x \Phi^{*{\J}}_0$ in the orthogonal equation at mode $0$ results in the following well-ordered non-local problem
+Here, the complex system involving both $\la_j$ and $\gamma_j$ might be a rather sophisticated form due to the dissipation-dispersion interaction.
+However, it turns out that the contribution of both $\Phi^{*{\J}}_0$ and the remainder $b(U_{\infty}-U^{\J})\wedge \Delta_x \Phi^{*{\J}}_0$ in the reduced equations at mode $0$ results in the following well-structured non-local problem

-where $p_j(t)=\la_j(t)e^{i\gamma_j(t)}$.
-This $\la_j$-$\gamma_j$ system was first found and handled in the context of HMF \cite{17HMF}.
-Surprisingly, this comes with a similar form in LLG with the presence of dispersion.
+This system was first found and handled by D\'{a}vila, del Pino, and Wei in \cite[Propositions 6.5 and 6.6]{17HMF} for HMF ($b\equiv 0$).
+Surprisingly, this comes with a similar form in LLG with the presence of dispersion $(b\neq 0)$.